polylog-cs/Astar/README.md

-# Astar
+# skeleton
-A video about the A* algorithm viewed as an application of the potential reweighting technique
+Skeleton of a project